Yentis/betterdiscord-emotereplacer/README.md

 Enable them in the Plugins menu and hit Ctrl + R.

 Custom emotes can be added and prefix can be changed through the settings menu.
-Begin typing emote names as you would regular Discord emotes:
+Begin typing emote names as you would regular Discord emotes **with ; instead of :**
 ![Preview](https://i.imgur.com/iGB4ZAQ.png)

 # Resources